sbonelogumede/honours-project/readme.md

 ## Abstract

-There are many ways to model the autocorrelation structure in time series (or longitudinal) data.
+There are many ways to model the autocorrelation structure in time series data.
 Capturing the correlation structure through a Gaussian Process is a non-parametric approach which is very flexible and a good approach for capturing uncertainties.
-For this project you will learn to use Gaussian processes for modelling time series data, to simulate from Gaussian processes, reproduce existing model fits to data, and then model a local data set using Gaussian processes.
+For this project we use Gaussian processes for modelling time series data, simulate from Gaussian processes, reproduce existing model fits to data, and then model a local data set using Gaussian processes.

 ## Datasets